4ndyfix/crystal-devbox/README.md

 The user inside and outside of the running container is exactly the same user (uid, gid, etc.), only the prompt of the shell is changing (starts with a whale and ends with a gemstone) to recognize where you are.

 The Docker container starts with several Linux-specific bind mounts.
-Therefore it's very unlikely that it works on MacOS or Windows.
+I don't know if this works also on MacOS or Windows.

 Okay, the Docker image is not the smallest (~2GB), but it is as small as possible by build ;-)